dmitrya2e/filtration-bundle/Resources/docs/overview-of-components-and-workflow.md

 ### Abstract filter

-Abstract filter is a base filter class, which may extended by filters.
+Abstract filter is a base filter class, which may be extended by filters.

 This class provides maximum capabilities FiltrationBundle can offer:
 - Option setting via filter option handler component (implemented FilterOptionInterface)